Ugo5738/kgents/agent_deployment_service/README.md

 The Agent Deployment Service is a core component of the Kgents platform responsible for orchestrating the deployment of AI agents.
 It takes a published agent version, packages it into a runnable service (e.g., Docker container), and manages its lifecycle across multiple deployment platforms.

+> Note: Provisioning is not handled by this service.
+Agent provisioning (e.g., selecting a Langflow flow) is exclusively owned by the Agent Runtime Service (see `agent_runtime_service/README.md`).

 ## Key Features

 ### 🚀 Multi-Platform Deployment